Bl4ckh34d/AIssistant/README.md

 ## INSTALLATION:
-Adjust the install_path in the following code snipet and copy and paste it into your terminal.
+Adjust the install path (here D:) in the following code snipet and copy all the uncommented lines one by one into your terminal.

 ```shell
 # ENVIRONMENT